What’s The Inside Track On Compact Skid Steer Maintenance?

 Regular inspections are the foundation of any effective maintenance routine.
 These inspections allow you to identify potential issues before they escalate.
 Start with a visual inspection, checking for any signs of damage, leaks, or loose components.
 Pay particular attention to the tires, hydraulic hoses, and the engine compartment.
 Inspect the filters, belts, and hoses, and replace any that show signs of wear or damage.
 Additionally, check the fluid levels, including engine oil, hydraulic fluid, and coolant, and top up or replace as needed.
 Regular inspections give you a comprehensive picture of your skid steer’s condition and allow you to address any issues promptly.

-Read Also: Can Compact Skid Steers Tread Lightly On Delicate Surfaces?
+Read Also: Are Compact Skid Steers Easy On The Operator's Pocket?

 As part of your inspection, carefully examine the attachments and ensure they are in good working order.
 Inspect the teeth on buckets or forks, the cutting edges on dozer blades, and the hydraulic hoses and connectors for any signs of wear or damage.
 Lubricate all pivot points, and make sure there is no debris or blockage affecting the attachment’s functionality.
 Proper maintenance of attachments is just as important as maintaining the skid steer itself to ensure optimal performance and safety during operation.